Guilty by Suspicion poster

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to David decides to appear before HUAC and testify, choosing to enter the formal investigation process rather than flee or refuse, committing himself to navigate the committee's demands., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat David testifies before HUAC in Washington, refusing to name names despite intense pressure from the committee, receiving a contempt citation that effectively ends his Hollywood career., fundamentally raising what's at risk.
+Structural examination shows that this crucial beat David testifies before HUAC in Washington, refusing to name names despite intense pressure from the committee, receiving a contempt citation that effectively ends his Hollywood career., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 81 minutes initiates the final act resolution at 81% of the runtime.
 David receives a final offer to cooperate and name names in exchange for career restoration, but synthesizes his values and realizes his integrity and his son's respect matter more than Hollywood success., demonstrating the transformation achieved throughout the journey.